 How to Become a Postmaster: Salary and Career Facts

-Research what it takes to become a postmaster.
-Learn about education requirements, job duties, average wages and job outlook to find out if this is the career for you.
+Learn about how to become a postmaster.
+Read about education requirements, job duties, postmaster salary, and job outlook to find out if this is the career for you.

 |Degree Required||High school diploma|